J-Praveenan/ExpertEaseApp/README.md

 ## Installation

-To use ExpertEase, simply clone this repository and follow the setup instructions in the [installation guide](installation.md).
+To use ExpertEase, simply clone this repository

 ## Contributors

-- John Doe
-- Jane Smith
+- Praveenan Jeevarethnam
-- Ahmad Khan
+- Neethika Hariharasakthy

-## License

-This project is licensed under the [MIT License](LICENSE).